 Tripwire: Security Configuration Management

 There’s no question that cyberspace has become a pretty dangerous neighborhood.
 Just in the last few months, high profile companies such as Target, Sony and Xbox have reported major breaches and experienced significant harm.

 While most of the security buzz has gone to big data solutions using ever more sophisticated methods to detect hackers, Tripwire has deployed a simple but elegant approach to staying safe – watching the computers instead of the people.

 Using the analogy of a physical bank may be the simplest way to describe the difference between Tripwire and other technologies.
 Other technologies do the equivalent of watching all of the traffic coming in and out of the bank.
 Originally, this method worked pretty well since attacks were unsophisticated and easy to spot.
 It was as if the bank robber walked in with the ski mask already on.
-However, attacks have become increasingly more sophisticated – imagine instead of a guy with a mask, a team of inconspicuous con men using clever ruses, possibly with the help of inside accomplices to distract guards, get away with the heist.
+However, attacks have become increasingly more sophisticated – imagine instead of a guy with a mask, a team of inconspicuous con men using clever ruses, possibly with the help of inside accomplices, to distract guards and get away with the heist.
 This has led to an arms race between the security vendors and the hackers.
 Given the sheer amount of traffic and the infinite number of possible ways to execute an attack, it is an arms race where the hackers always seem to be a half a step ahead.

 In comparison, Tripwire is keeping its eyes trained on the vault and tracks every time anything changes: What was added, what was taken away, what was moved, and who did it.
 Since despite best efforts hackers continue to slip past the security at the door and make it to the vault, Tripwire ensures that they can’t do any damage without being noticed and can sound the alarm as soon as anything happens, enabling an immediate response.